 Her images of big eyed urchin children remain fresh and instantly recognisable.
 At the height of her popularity in the late 60's many millions of reproductions of her work were sold and her principal publishers were Felix Rosenstiel's Widow & Son, Frost & Reed (now part of Rosenstiel's) and A.W.
 Vivian Mansell (no longer in business).
 They are again extremely popular with the rising interest in retro and kitsch chic.
 Dallas-Simpson's original paintings, from which the prints were made, are now both rare and highly collectable.

 Audrey Dallas-Simpson - Commerical Artist and Hair Painter

 This picture of Audrey Dallas-Simpson is a still from a British Pathé film 'Hair Painters' featuring Audrey Dallas-Simpson.
 Enid loves her glasses.
-Click on the image to see the preview at the British Pathé site.
+Click on the image to see the film on the their youtube channel site.
 Don't forget to come back to 'It's So Last Century' though!

 Daza was captivated by a Companions Wooden Jigsaw featuring a print by Audrey Dallas-Sampson, and he knows that you will be too.
 This is a twist on her prints of doleful, big-eyed boys and girls.
 A complete hand cut wooden 32 piece jigsaw in the original box.